innovatewithkishlay/MicroStack/README.md

-# 🚀 MicroStack — A Fully Deployed Microservices Architecture (Auth + File Upload + Notifications)
+#  MicroStack: A Fully Deployed Microservices Architecture (Auth + File Upload + Notifications)

 MicroStack is a **production-style microservices architecture** built using: